50

 – Asaf Karagila Mod

-Jul 24, 2020 at 10:26
+Commented Jul 24, 2020 at 10:26

 • 14

 $\begingroup$ @JyrkiLahtonen In practice, I've noted (also anecdotally though) that even if the question gets improved, I don't see them often getting reopened.
-It seems to me to be a false promise that improving the question will get them an answer. $\endgroup$ Jul 24, 2020 at 14:03
+It seems to me to be a false promise that improving the question will get them an answer. $\endgroup$ Commented Jul 24, 2020 at 14:03

 • 9

 $\begingroup$ @Zacky Thanks for your support.
 I used context there in the sense I don't usually use.
-I still think the question should be clear, but I don't think it needs an attempt or an explanation of why the problem is important. $\endgroup$ Jul 25, 2020 at 14:22
+I still think the question should be clear, but I don't think it needs an attempt or an explanation of why the problem is important. $\endgroup$ Commented Jul 25, 2020 at 14:22

 • 11

-$\begingroup$ I await the arrival of users SevenFacedDie, FiftyThreeCardDeck, and EightyNineKeyPiano. $\endgroup$ Jul 25, 2020 at 23:54
+$\begingroup$ I await the arrival of users SevenFacedDie, FiftyThreeCardDeck, and EightyNineKeyPiano. $\endgroup$ Commented Jul 25, 2020 at 23:54

 12